2.2 Summary of material accounting policies

 Defined contribution plans

 A defined contribution plan is a plan under which the Company pays fixed contributions into an independent fund administered by the government.
-The Company has no legal or constructive obligations to pay further contributions after its payment of the fixed contribution, which are recognized as an expense in the year in which the related employee services are received.
+The Company has no legal or constructive obligations to pay further contributions after its payment of the fixed contribution, which are recognised as an expense in the year in which the related employee services are received.

 Defined benefit plans